quantavil/obsidian/DSA SCALER/6 -  Sorting/1 - What is  Sorting.md

 ![[Pasted image 20230124121633.png]]

-In bubble sort, **to sort a list of length n, we need to perform n – 1 iterations**.
+- In bubble sort, to sort a list of length n, we need to perform n – 1 iterations.
+- After each iteration, the largest among the unsorted elements was placed at its position.